josemarcosit/angular-solid/README.md

 ![Solution](/solid/src/assets/imgs/single-responsibility-solution.png)

-(OCP) - Open Closed Principle:
+- Open Closed Principle (OCP):

-Problem: The main component contains elements of the product item.
-In the future, if we need to implement a new feature that makes a product item have no button, we need to modify the main control, and this can introduce bugs.
+Problem: The main component contains HTML elements that are especific to product item component.
+In the future, if we need to implement a new feature that makes a product item component have no button, we will need to modify the main component and this can introduce bugs.

 ![Problem](/solid/src/assets/imgs/open-closed-problem.png)